Deekshita-karingula-01/Multi-Agent-Story-Generator/README.md

   Modify the judge prompt’s checklist if targeting other age ranges or tone (e.g., “exciting action stories” for older kids).

 ---

-## 🤝 Contributing & License

-Contributions are welcome!
-Please open an issue or submit a pull request.

-This project is released under the MIT License.